omarmira2/LOCI/README.md

 # Aurora Labs LOCI News 🗞
-## ✨ Stay up to get with LOCI roadmap for 2024 🥳
+## ✨ On the horizon with LOCI 🥳

-Highlight of August 28 Release: meet LOCI Advisor with test Selection Capability!
+LOCI Advisor with Test Selection Capability!

-Highlight of November 28 Release: tell LOCI what he can do for you!
-Make your whish!